son-n-pham/SQL_CheatSheet/README.md

 ```

 ### CASE Statement creates different outputs.
 This is SQL's way of handling if-then logic.
+This will return a new column.

 ```SQL
 SELECT name,